WorkplaceX/Framework/Framework/Readme.txt

 ﻿vNext
+-Insert ConfigField without ConfigGrid does not give a duplicate error -Handle Json property with getter only.
+Code: "Is attribute [Serialize(SerializeEnum.None)] missing?"
+-Add new grid configuration
+-IsServerSideRendering to display loading alert
--Class View namespace organize.
--IsUseDeveloperExceptionPage on class ConfigCliEnvironment -Cli generate command no BuiltIn Id's to CSharp code -BingMap no global variables
+-Class View namespace organize -IsUseDeveloperExceptionPage on class ConfigCliEnvironment -Cli generate command no BuiltIn Id's to CSharp code -BingMap no global variables
--New sql table FrameworkPage to register all page classes -Register enums like class Page
--FrameworkConfigField multiple instances of same field
+-New sql table FrameworkPage to register all page classes --> use deployDb, pages might belong to different App [Ok] -Register enums like class Page --> use deployDb [Ok] -FrameworkConfigField multiple instances of same field

 ToDo